What Are the Disadvantages of an Irrevocable Trust?

 Irrevocable trusts can be extremely useful as part of an estate or asset protection plan.
 However, like all financial vehicles, they also come with their drawbacks.

-It is important to be aware of these disadvantages and of the implications of entering into an irrevocable trust agreement.
+It is important to be aware of these disadvantages of irrevocable trusts and of the implications of entering into an trust agreement before you get started.